ReFLEX Orkney is pioneering an integrated, affordable, low-carbon energy system for the future.

 Funded by UKRI through the Industrial Strategy Challenge Fund, the project is led by the European Marine Energy Centre (EMEC) with cross-sector partners including Aquatera, SMS, Community Energy Scotland, Heriot-Watt University and Orkney Islands Council.

-The project will interlink local electricity, transport and heat networks into one controllable, overarching system, digitally connecting distributed and variable renewable generation to flexible demand.
+The project aims to interlink local electricity, transport and heat networks into one controllable, overarching system, digitally connecting distributed and variable renewable generation to flexible demand.

 At the heart of the project is the demonstration of flexibility (the ability to modify electricity generation and consumption patterns in response to variability) using technologies like battery storage, electric vehicles, smart chargers and smart meters.

 We aim to offer these technologies to local households and businesses through leases and other financing, which means that local participants avoid large upfront costs and, in turn, help further the ReFLEX mission to decarbonise Orkney.

 The project also aims to initiate larger-scale and community-focused initiatives such as electric buses, a local electric car club and the integration of green hydrogen for storage and transport.

 The integrated energy system delivered by ReFLEX will help to: